 That was before I discovered pho – but that’s an entirely different story.

-What Is Low-Carb Gluten Free Ramen?
+What Is Low-Carb Gluten-Free Ramen?

 So ramen, if you’ve been living under a rock for the past 10 years, is an Asian noodle soup that’s made with various kinds of noodles, thinly sliced meat, a deeply flavored broth, various vegetables, and usually a soft boiled egg.
 If you counted the times I used the word various then you’ll realize that it’s just one of those clean out the fridge type meals.
-The only rules I know of are that there has to be noodles, broth, and egg – maybe not even the egg.
+The only rules I know of are that there have to be noodles, broth, and egg – maybe not even the egg.

 I used a gluten free, low carb soy sauce (like Kikkomann gluten-free) or you could use coconut aminos if you prefer.
 The main thing is to get that broth as flavorful as possible because everything else relies on it.
 I found that adding a little 0 carb beef stock in place of some of the chicken stock gave this gluten free ramen a deeper flavor, too.